NCTUMLlab/Huang-Ching-Wei/README.md

-We first breiefly describe the content of each folder.
+- We first breiefly describe the content of each folder.
 For detail, please see the Readme.txt in each folder.
-Folder-Dataset:
-Here contains code for data genearation and data preprocessing.
-We use three data set: Inter-Twining Moon(Synthetic Data), Office(Image), Amazon Reviews(Seniment).
-In this project we don't contatins the data of Office and Amazton Reviews.
+    -Folder-Dataset:Here contains code for data genearation and data preprocessing.We use three data set: Inter-Twining Moon(Synthetic  Data), Office(Image), Amazon Reviews(Seniment).In this project we don't contatins the data of Office and Amazton Reviews.
 Please download from the provider website.
 Office : https://cs.stanford.edu/~jhoffman/domainadapt/#datasets_code (please download the Office-Caltech) Amazon Reviews : https://www.cs.jhu.edu/~mdredze/datasets/sentiment/ (please download the processed_acl.tar.gz)